 1. Search for “online gold buyers”

 Selling online can be scary.
 What if your item gets lost in the mail?
 Stolen?
 How can you trust an online gold, silver or jewelry buyer?
+I asked myself these questions, too, when I was looking for a gold buyer near me.

 The benefits of selling your gold online include: